Cybersecurity vs. Data Privacy: What is the Difference?

 However, it is important to note that any sensitive user data must be obfuscated in the logs.
 This is a convergence of both cybersecurity and data privacy.
 Data privacy insists on the protection of user data, while cybersecurity requires thorough audit trails.

-The third piece of Design by Security to discuss is the idea of failing securely.
+The third piece of Security By Design to discuss is the idea of failing securely.
 When we are building that insurance app we do not want to give a detailed response back to the user as to why a transaction failed.
 Information should be intentionally vague.
 A hacker may use detailed error information to pose as a software developer over the phone or use it for other malicious activity.

 Cybersecurity is a Team Effort